 The future

-Rejoicing and telling the missional story of the LCA and LLL is a key objective of LLL, to share in the outcomes supported by LLL grants, sponsorships and bursaries the Together in Mission publication is published annually; we encourage all depositors to witness their support in action.
+Rejoicing and telling the missional story of the LCA and LLL is a key objective of LLL, to share in the outcomes supported by LLL grants, sponsorships and bursaries the Together in Mission publication is published annually and our website information hub Mission Matters is updated regularly; we encourage all investors to witness their support in action.

 The latest financial information about the LLL is in the current Annual Report.